“I am the good shepherd. The good shepherd lays down his life for the sheep.” John 10:11-16

 Being intimately familiar with Yahweh, or the LORD, as he was his Father, Jesus used the Name of God in ways that would inform his hearers, and at the same time, upset the Pharisees.

-Every time he used the Name, I AM, he was equating himself with God, and affirming his relationship with God as the Son of the Father.
+Every time he used the Name, I AM, he was proclaiming his unity with LORD God, and affirming his relationship as the Son of the Father.
 There are seven such statements in the Gospel of St. John;

 And, as we heard today, “I am the good shepherd.
 The good shepherd lays down his life for the sheep.”
 Not only does Jesus use the sacred Name of God, he also calls himself the Good Shepherd.